 The whisky bottle named ‘An Italian Passion’ was the first bottle of his collection.
 In just over four decades his collection grew to 2.951 unique bottles of single malt whisky.
 The museum puts all 2.951 bottles on display.

-- The oldest bottle in the collection is presumably the oldest unopened bottle of whisky in the world, distilled in 1843 and given as a wedding present.
+- The oldest bottle in the collection is presumably the oldest unopened bottle of whisky in the world, bottled in 1843 and given as a wedding present.
 This unique bottle gets a special place in the centre of the exhibition.

 - The youngest whisky is 3 years old and the oldest is 64 years old.